oasisprotocol/docs/docs/dapp/sapphire/authentication.md

 const auth = {user, time, rsv};
 // The `auth` variable can then be cached

-// Then in future, authenticated view calls can be performed using the authenticated data await contract.authenticatedViewCall(auth, ...args);
+// Then in future, authenticated view calls can be performed by
+// passing auth without further user interaction authenticated data await contract.authenticatedViewCall(auth, ...args);
 ```